Does Excellence Correspond to Universal Inequality Level?: Introduction

 \section{Introduction}

-Inequality of acquired resources among competing entities is a well established empirical observation.
-It is particularly well studied in the context of income and wealth inequalities \cite{stauffer}.
-More than a century ago Pareto formulated, based on empirical data, his 80-20 law, which states that 20\% people in the society posses 80\% of the total wealth \cite{pareto}.
-It has since been modified and used in a wide variety of contexts from managements (see e.g., \cite{manage}), infectious disease spreading \cite{gu1,gu2} to physical systems undergoing (or near) a phase transition (see e.g., \cite{manna}).
+The inequality of acquired resources among competing entities is a well-established empirical observation.
+It is particularly well studied in the context of income and wealth inequalities~\cite{stauffer}.
+More than a century ago, Pareto formulated, based on empirical data, his 80 -- 20 law, which states that 20\% of people in a society posses 80\% of the total wealth~\cite{pareto}.
+It has since been modified and used in a wide variety of contexts from managements (see, e.g.,~\cite{manage}) and infectious disease spreading~\cite{gu1,gu2} to physical systems undergoing (or are near) a phase transition (see, e.g.,~\cite{manna}).
 More recently, this principle has also been applied to scenarios involving asset accumulation among many competing entities, where such competitions are seemingly unrestricted.
 Unlike cases such as wealth distribution or disease spread, where inequality often signals underlying issues, in these scenarios, inequality emerges naturally and can even be desirable.
-Such examples include inequality of the fractions of votes received by candidates in an election, inequality of the incomes of producers from different movies \cite{ijmpc}, and also inequality of scholarly citations of the publications of a researcher \cite{zoltan}.
-Given the contexts, there is almost no need for an external intervention in mitigating the emergent inequalities in these cases, hence the competitions can be allowed to evolve in an unrestricted manner.
+Such examples include the inequality of the fractions of votes received by candidates in an election, the inequality of the incomes of producers from different movies~\cite{ijmpc}, and also the inequality of scholarly citations of the publications of a researcher~\cite{zoltan,nielsen}. {In particular, the distribution of citations among an individual’s publications has been found to follow a heavy-tailed form.
+Prior work suggests that the Tsallis--Pareto (also known as Lomax II) distribution provides a good fit to the empirical citation data of many authors~\cite{zoltan}.
+Earlier studies also noted the difference in citation patterns between successful researchers and others~\cite{dong}.
+However, the reasons for citation inequality is sometimes also contributed by structural biases (see, e.g.,~\cite{teich,nett}) and field-dependent citation patterns (see, e.g.,~\cite{crespo}).
+At the level of journals, such inequality will affect the impact factors~\cite{kiess}.} Given these contexts, there is almost no need for an external intervention in mitigating the emergent inequalities in these cases, hence the competitions can be allowed to evolve in an unrestricted manner.